“Little Prince” Author Antoine de Saint-Exupéry on How a Simple Human Smile Saved His Life

 I soon descended to a basement transformed into a guard post.
 Badly lit by a poor oil lamp, some other militia were dozing, their guns between their legs.
 They exchanged a few words, in a neutral voice, with the men of my patrol.
 One of them searched me.

-Saint-Exupéry didn’t speak Spanish, but understood enough Catalan to gather that his identity documents were being requested.
+Saint-Exupéry didn’t speak Spanish, but he understood enough Catalan to gather that his identity documents were being requested.
 He tried to communicate to his captors that he had left them at the hotel, that he was journalist, but they merely passed around his camera, yawning and expressionless.
 The atmosphere, to his surprise, wasn’t what one would expect of an anarchist militia camp:

 The dominant impression was that of boredom.
 Boredom and sleep.
 The power of concentration of these men seemed exhausted.
 I almost wished for a sign of hostility, as a human contact.
 But … they gazed at me without any reaction, as if they were looking at a Chinese fish in an aquarium.